-Medea was the Princess of Colchis, ruled by her father King Aeëtes.
-Colchis was a strange and wild land residing near the Eastern end of the Black Sea.
+Medea was the princess of Colchis, ruled by her father King Aeëtes.
+Colchis was a strange and wild land at the eastern end of the Black Sea.

 In Greek mythology, Colchis was the home of Medea and the destination of the Argonauts, a land of fabulous wealth and the domain of sorcery.

 Historically, Colchis was colonized by Milesian Greeks, to whom the native Colchians supplied gold, slaves, hides, linen cloth, agricultural produce, and such shipbuilding materials as timber, flax, pitch, and wax.Britannica -Colchis ancient region